sacherjj/CasperLabs/docs/CONTRACTS.md

 The function counter is equal `0` for the first function saved with `store_function` during execution of a deploy, `1` for the second stored function, and so on.

+**Calling a stored contract using its address**

+Contract address is a cryptographic hash uniquely identifyiyng a stored contract in the system.
+Thus, it can be used to call the stored contract, both directly when creating a deploy, e.g. on command line or from another contract.

 `casperlabs-client` `deploy` command accepts argument `--session-hash` which can be used to create a deploy using a stored contract